Henriette Rath: Biography

 In 1826, she and her sister Jeanne Françoise founded the Musée Rath, using an inheritance from their brother Simon, who was a lieutenant general in the Russian service and died in 1819, and from the sale of several of Henriette Rath's paintings.
 In 1851, the Musée Rath came under the ownership of the City of Geneva against their wishes and has remained to the present day.

 Grave of Simon and Henriette Rath in Cimetière des Rois, Geneva, Switzerland.

 Rath died in Geneva on 24 November 1856.
 She is buried in Cimetière des Rois with her brother, Simon.

 Artworks

-Rath was a portrait painter that produced enamels, miniatures and oil paintings.
+Rath was a portrait painter who produced enamels, miniatures and oil paintings.
 She exhibited at the Paris Salon in 1801, 1809 and 1810.
 From 1816 to 1851, she exhibited regularly in Société des Arts.
 She also exhibited in Geneva, Zurich and Bern.
 Several of her portraits were also reproduced as engravings.